Capital Gains Tax on inherited land building Kenya

 Capital Gains Tax on Inherited Property: How Cost of Acquisition Changed in the Dhanjal Ruling

 In Kenya, paying taxes is a legal obligation for every citizen.
-Taxes come in many forms, and one of them is Capital Gains Tax (CGT)—a tax on profits earned when you sell property like land or buildings.
+Taxes come in many forms, and one of them is Capital Gains Tax (CGT), a tax on profits earned when you sell property like land or buildings.

 But what happens when you inherit property and later sell it?
-This question is at the heart of the Daljit Singh Dhanjal v Commissioner of Domestic Taxes case, a game-changing legal battle that could transform how taxes are calculated on inherited property.
+How is that inheritance taxed in Kenya?
+This question is at the heart of the Daljit Singh Dhanjal vs Kenya Revenue Authority (KRA) case, a game-changing legal battle that has transformed how taxes are calculated on inherited property.

-The Story Behind the Case
+The Story Behind this Case

 How Capital Gains Are Calculated (With an Example)

 To understand the importance of this case, let’s first break down how Capital Gains Tax works.
 CGT is calculated based on the difference between the sale price of a property and its acquisition cost.
-The formula looks like this:
+The net effect is either a profit or a loss.

 Capital Gain = Sale Price − Acquisition Cost

 KRA charges CGT at 15% of the capital gain.
-Now, let’s apply this to a simple example:

-Imagine you inherited a piece of land from your father in 2015.
+Imagine you inherited a piece of land from your father in 2014.
 The land is valued at Kshs.
 5,000,000 at the time you inherited it.
 In 2024, you sell the land for Kshs.
 10,000,000.

 Sale Price: Kshs.
 10,000,000